TheArc21/Credit-Risk/readme.md

 # Introduction

-Context
+### Context
-The original dataset contains 1000 entries with 20 categorial/symbolic attributes prepared by Prof. Hofmann.
-In this dataset, each entry represents a person who takes a credit by a bank.
+The original dataset contains 1000 entries with 20 categorial/symbolic attributes.
+In this dataset, each entry represents a person who takes credit by a bank.
 Each person is classified as good or bad credit risks according to the set of attributes.

-The link to the original dataset can be found below.
-Content
+### Content
 It is almost impossible to understand the original dataset due to its complicated system of categories and symbols.
 Thus, I wrote a small Python script to convert it into a readable CSV file.
 Several columns are simply ignored, because in my opinion either they are not important or their descriptions are obscure.
 The selected attributes are:

 Age (numeric)
 Sex (text: male, female)
 Job (numeric: 0 - unskilled and non-resident, 1 - unskilled and resident, 2 - skilled, 3 - highly skilled)